WeCanCodeIT/CleMasterSyllabus/Graded Projects/TuscanyVilla/WK 5 Tuscany Villa.md

 - [ ] Custom CSS
   - [ ] A custom stylesheet MUST be added to incorporate required styling - the use of inline or internal styling is not authorized.
 - [ ] Flex Box
-  - [ ] All containers withing the grid containers must be styled using Flex Box as appropiate.
+  - [ ] All containers within the grid must be styled using Flex Box as appropiate.